Reading list

 Introduction to Quantum Mechanics.
 David J. Griffiths- This is the classic (ironic pun intended) text used in introductory quantum mechanics courses across undergraduate physics programs; it also has a good sense of humor and many example problems.
 No linear algebra knowledge needed.

-Introduction to Quantum Theory and Atomic Structure (Oxford Chemistry Primers, 37) by P. A. Cox- A good quantum mechanics refresher that frames topics in a way especially useful for solid-state systems
+Introduction to Quantum Theory and Atomic Structure (Oxford Chemistry Primers, 37) by P. A. Cox- A good refresher on quantum mechanics topics

-Principles of Quantum Mechanics, R. Shankar- An upper undergrad/graduate-level textbook; considered one of the most modern textbooks in quantum mechanics
+Principles of Quantum Mechanics, R. Shankar- An upper undergrad/graduate-level textbook; considered a modern textbooks in quantum mechanics

 Modern Quantum Mechanics, J.J.
 Sakurai- similar to above, but perhaps a bit more advanced (and dense in prose)

 *The Electron Structure and Chemistry of Solids (Oxford Science Publications), P.A.
-Cox- Similarly well-thought out text and more intuitive illustrations for introducing concepts from solid-state physics
+Cox- Well-thought out text and more intuitive illustrations for introducing concepts from solid-state physics from a chemistry perspective

 *Introduction to Solid State Physics, C. Kittel- Useful to have for reference; basics in solid state